liatrio/devops-bootcamp/docs/README.md

         Kustomize patch to include the secret as an environment variable in a container.
       estMinutes: 30
       technologies:
         - Kubernetes
         - Kustomize
+    - name: Script Embedding
+      description: >-
+        Modify the Nginx server frontend by mounting an HTML script to the container.
+Use the Kustomize configMapGenerator to create the ConfigMap that holds the script.
+      estMinutes: 40
+      technologies:
+        - Kubernetes
+        - Kustomize
+    - name: Bases and Overlays
+      description: >-
+        See what a more productionalized Kustomize structure looks like with the base/overlays pattern.
+      estMinutes: 20
+      technologies:
+        - Kubernetes
+        - Kustomize